tkrempser/react-tic-tac-toe/README.md

 # react-tic-tac-toe
 Tic-tac-toe built with React.

-React official documentation tutorial: [https://reactjs.org/tutorial/tutorial.html](https://reactjs.org/tutorial/tutorial.html).
+Tutorial from React's official docs.